-At low tide, turtles and spotted eagle rays can be seen in an inlet from the trail.
-There are also tidepools where you can find octopus and damselfish.
-However, care must be taken when walking across the beach near the National Park sign as this is a vulnerable nesting area for marine iguanas.
+At low tide, is possible to see turtles and spotted eagle rays in an inlet from the trail.
+There are also tide pools where is usual to find octopus and damselfish.

-This is one of the best places to snorkel on the islands.
-There are great chances to see penguins, sea turtles, flightless cormorants and marinue iguanas feeding on algae.
+Punta Espinoza also makes for one of the best places snorkeling sites on the islands.
+There are great chances to see penguins, sea turtles, flightless cormorants and marine iguanas feeding underwater.